gesedels/gesedels/content/posts/2025/06/bootstraps.md

 <!--more-->

-Yoko Ono had an art piece where you climb a ladder and look at a tiny piece of paper stuck to the ceiling, only to discover it simply says "Yes!".
+Yoko Ono once had an art piece where you climb a ladder and look at a tiny piece of note paper stuck to the ceiling, only to discover it simply says "Yes!".
-I don't know why, but the post-it made me think of that.